 There has been concern that this material can cause cancer or mutations, but there is not enough data to make an assessment.
-Long-term exposure to respiratory irritants may result in airways disease, involving difficulty breathing and related whole-body problems.
+Inhaling this product is more likely to cause a sensitisation reaction in some persons compared to the general population.
 Skin contact with the material is more likely to cause a sensitisation reaction in some persons compared to the general population.
-There is ample evidence to presume that exposure to this material can cause genetic defects that can be inherited.
+This material can cause serious damage if one is exposed to it for long periods.
+It can be assumed that it contains a substance which can produce severe defects.